Our team of doctors at First Response Healthcare have prepared the following general health tips for Ramadan

 - Mouthwash, gargle, or oral spray, provided nothing is swallowed into the stomach.

-- Nasal drops, nasal sprays.
+- Nasal drops, and nasal sprays.

 How can I use my High Blood Pressure medications ( antihypertensive drugs)?

 - Best taken at Iftar time, or/and at Suhoor time .

 - Diuretics, preferable to be taken either with Iftar or about two hours following Iftar.

 - If you use a beta-blocker medication (example: metoprolol, carvedilol, bisoprolol) should take the medication on an empty stomach/Iftar time.